flowable/flowable.github.io/team.md

 	     </div>
 	    <p>Yvo is a passionate full stack and iOS developer at Flowable.
 	    He was part of the Alfresco Activiti core team.
 Before that he worked as a consultant and software architect.
-	    For V6 he developed a significant part of the new DMN Rule Engine.
+	    For V6 he developed a significant part of the DMN Rule Engine.
 	    <div class="bio-contact-info">
 	        <div class="contact-info twitter">
 	            <a href="https://twitter.com/yvoswillens" target="_blank"><i class="fa fa-twitter-square fa-lg" aria-hidden="true"></i></a>